 SFX-01: Breast cancer

-Evgen Pharma’s clinical plans in oncology have started with a Phase II trial (named STEM) in patients with ER+ metastatic breast cancer and will be led by principal investigator Dr Sacha Howell at the Christie NHS Foundation Trust (Europe’s largest single-site cancer centre) and conducted at a number of other sites across Europe.
-The trial, in about 60 patients with ER+ metastatic breast cancer, will assess the potential reversal of resistance to hormone therapy and the impact on clinical benefit.
-The trial is designed to also create the opportunity to potentially stratify and help select patients best suited for treatment with SFX-01.
+Evgen Pharma’s clinical plans in oncology started with a Phase II trial (named STEM) in patients with ER+ metastatic breast cancer led by chief investigator Dr Sacha Howell at the Christie NHS Foundation Trust (Europe’s largest single-site cancer centre) and conducted at a number of other sites across Europe.
+The trial, in 46 patients with ER+ metastatic breast cancer, assessed the potential reversal of resistance to hormone therapy and the impact on clinical benefit.
+The trial successfully met its primary endpoints.

 A poster entitled “SFX-01 targets STAT3 signalling to inhibit stem-like cells in breast cancer patient-derived xenograft tumours“, presented at the UK Interdisciplinary Breast Cancer Symposium 2018, can be viewed here.